 Secure your primary relationships.
 “My biggest advice [to people considering foster care] is to really have a solid marital foundation,” recommends Searle.
-She’s quick to add, “People can do this without being married– I’m not saying that at all– but they will need to have a really good support system.
-And if you have a relationship– if you are married–if you’re extending your family by adoption–make sure that you and your spouse have a good marriage– because it’s hard, and it’s tough, and there’s going to be some rocky moments, and there’s going to be some learning curves, and you need to have a good solid foundation in order to be able to bounce back.”
+She’s quick to add, “People can do this without being married–I’m not saying that at all–but they will need to have a really good support system.
+And if you have a relationship–if you are married and if you’re extending your family by adoption–make sure that you and your spouse have a good marriage because it’s hard, and it’s tough, and there’s going to be some rocky moments, and there’s going to be some learning curves, and you need to have a good solid foundation to be able to bounce back.”

 It’s also a good idea to connect with other families who have, or are currently, fostering children or who have adopted from foster care.
-The Searles were fortunate enough to find a religious congregation filled with people whose families have been augmented through the foster care and foster adoption programs.
-These families, says Jackie, have been invaluable in providing support for her through her own foster parenting and adoption journey.
+The Searles was fortunate enough to find a religious congregation filled with people whose families have been augmented through the foster care and foster adoption programs.
+These families say that Jackie has been invaluable in providing support for her through her own foster parenting and adoption journey.